 The photo above is current setup and one below is the previous one.

-Now my interests are in trying various types of wire antennas and watching the results during the gray line propagation, as the sunspot cycle is nearing its peak.
+Now my interests are in trying various types of antennas and watching the results during the gray line propagation, as the sunspot cycle is progressing.
 As always, I enjoy working DX on 20, 15 and 10 meters mostly.
-Antennas in use presently are: an 80-meter center-fed Zepp, Delta and square loops, and CushCraft R-5 (5 bands) vertical.
+Antennas in use presently are: an 80-meter center-fed Zepp, quad loop, and a triband rotary dipole.

-In 1994, I returned with the US call KF2ZO and better radios and antenna with CushCraft 20m mono band Yagi on a 35 ft. tower and G5RV.
+In 1994, I returned with the US call KF2ZO and better radios Collins, Kenwood and antenna with CushCraft 20m mono band Yagi on a 35 ft. tower, R5 vertical and G5RV.
 Actively I worked many DX stations and received some of the Awards I was looking for: WAC, WAS, WAZ, DXCC,CQDX and OTC.
 A storm brought down the Yagi antenna in 2004, and with busy work schedule and left with only wire antenna, I lost track and slowed down my activity.

 The first field day I ever participated was, as an active member with “Madras Amateur Radio Society” at Mahabalipuram in 1964, operating the club station.